zencd/python-package-example/README.md

 - import your package by its absolute name, just like clients will do;
 - no extra `__init__.py` needed;
 - tests won't appear in release artifacts;
-- all requirements are defined in a single place: `setup.py`.
+- all requirements are defined in a single place: `setup.py`;
+- PyCharm CE successfully auto-detects any changes there.

 ## Build